 If you pay by your own direct debit simply call us or send us a letter or email, quote your plan number and tell us what you'd like to change your payments to.
 You can increase or decrease your regular contributions, but you may have to meet a minimum amount.

 Can I cancel my plan?

 If you have been automatically enrolled, you can opt out within one month and you’ll get your money back and be treated as if you never joined the plan.
 Your enrolment communications will explain how to do this.
-If you don’t opt out by this date you can stop contributing at any time.
+If you don’t opt out within one month of being automatically enrolled you can stop contributing at any time.
 If you do this, both your contributions and any made by your employer up to that point will remain invested in your pension pot until you take your benefits, or you can transfer them to another pension scheme.